Hugius/FabiEngine3D/doc/markdown/MODEL.md

 ## 3. Base Properties

-- **ID**: the identifier of the model
+- **ID**: the unique identifier of the model
   - Type: `string`
-  - Constraints: must be unique, cannot be changed
+  - Constraints: cannot be empty or contain spaces/capitals/specials
 - **Mesh Path**: the path of the mesh file
   - Type: `string`
   - Constraints: cannot be changed